dmaone/CommonSense/README.md

 This is a work in progress.
 It's licensed under GPL, errrhm, v2?

-You can also fry the chip using it.
+You can fry the chip using it.
 If you break it - you own all the parts.

-It is currently configured to use CY8C5667LTI-LP009, but you can change the chip in Project->Device Selector menu.
-So it should work with CY8CKIT-059.
-Here's how.
+!!!CAUTION!!!
+Make sure your build environment works - build the firmware first, without any modifications!

 # Soldering